How do Amazon EFS burst credits work?

 New file systems start out with 2.1 TiB of burst credits.
 This is why you can drive the new file system at burst throughput, despite having no data or metadata stored in the system.
 When the burst credits are used, then the performance of the new system is lowered.

 With Provisioned Throughput, you can instantly provision the throughput of your file system and get the high levels of throughput that your applications require.
 This provisioning is independent of the amount of data stored.
-For more information, see Specifying Throughput with Provisioned mode.
+For more information, see Provisioned Throughput mode.

 Additional charges are associated with using Provisioned Throughput mode.
 Using Provisioned Throughput mode, you are billed for the storage that you use and throughput that you provision independently.
 For more information, see Amazon EFS pricing.